 08.02.12.
 Quake gaps between concrete abutment & span, Fitzgerald Ave Bridge, 1 year post 22 02.11 quake

-River Rd side, a concrete abutment leaned at an odd angle, metal handrails split by the Feb 22 Killer Quake.
-Bridge concrete paving was spalled too, pipes seen below concrete.
+River Rd side, concrete abutment leaned at an odd angle, metal handrails split by the Feb 22 Killer Quake.
+Bridge concrete paving, spalled too, pipes seen below concrete.

 08.02.12.
 Orange, plastic, road cones, steel mesh fence cordon.
 N view, Fitzgerald Ave Bridge, 1 year post 22.02.11 quake.
 Fitzgerald Ave, N bound, road works left